Keyboard shortcuts

 module.exports = core;

-Let's break down the code:
+Breaking down the code:

-1. Rewrite the RSPACK_BINDING environment variable
+1. Rewrite the RSPACK_BINDING Environment Variable

 Note: This line should be placed before the require('@rspack/core') line.
 Otherwise, the @rspack/core package will not be able to find the binding.